fertlopus/reactAppCuriousity/README.md

    ``$ docker build -t goals-backend .``

+   ``$ docker run --name goals-app-backend -v <your_full_path> -v logs:/app/logs -v /app/node_modules --rm -d -p 80:80 --network goals-app-network goals-backend``

+The last command uses bind mounts to make data persistence and the full command might look something like this in your environment for this repository:

-   ``$ docker run --name goals-app-backend --rm -d --network goals-app-network goals-backend``
+   ``$ docker run --name goals-app-backend -v /Users/username/project/backend:/app -v logs:/app/logs -v /app/node_modules --rm -d -p 80:80 --network goals-app-network goals-backend``

 3. Inside the `frontend` component there is also `Dockerfile`.
 You need to build the image using the following command: